 One advantage these pears have over others is they tend to brown much slower, which makes them a good choice in cooking applications or sliced into salads.

-I purchased my Concorde Pears at Whole Foods Market in Ann Arbor, MI.
 They were grown under the Stemilt label.
-Stemilt Growers LLC is operated out of Wenatchee, Washington.
+Stemilt Growers is operated out of Wenatchee, Washington.
 They distribute all sorts of fruits grown in the Pacific Northwest from apples to pears to cherries as well as stone fruits.
-For more about them, visit their website.
-You can also purchase their fruit through their online business, Bountiful Fruit.

-Availability: These pears make their appearance in September and may last until around February in a good year.
+These pears are harvested in September and may last in stores until around February in a good year.
 It was late September when I found them at the farmer's market in Portland, Oregon.